se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 3. **1-way data flow**<br>
     When you have components that are nested within each other, data can only be passed from the outer component to the inner component, via `props`, where `props` are just custom data shared between the components.

-    The outer and inner components are also called parent and child, respectively.

     On the other hand, if the inner component wants to pass data to the outer component, `$emit` events have to be used instead.

-    In the example below, `to-do list` contains `item`, which means `to-do list` is the outer component (parent) and `item` is the inner component (child).
+    In the example below, `to-do list` contains `item`, which means `to-do list` is the outer component and `item` is the inner component.

     The data in `item` is being passed to `todo-list` for rendering. (`item` -> `todo-list`)
     ```js